To make your preparation easier here I have listed a complete guide to the Annapurna to know before trekking in the region.

 The main attraction of Annapurna Base Camp Trek

 Annapurna Base Camp Trek is one of the popular trekking destinations in Nepal.
-Yearly many visitors entries to Nepal to enjoy the mountain environment and experience the wonder of nature.
+Yearly many visitors enter Nepal to enjoy the mountain environment and experience the wonder of nature.
 The main attraction of the Annapurna Base Camp Trek is:

 Machhapuchre Base Camp

 Mt Machhapuchhre is the neighbouring mountain of Mt Annapurna with a height of 6993 meters famous for its unique shapes like the tail of the fisk so it is often called Mt Fishtail.
-The best camp in Machhapuchre offers you gorgeous views of Mt Machhapuchrealong with jaw-dropping views of Annapurna south, Annapurna I, Annapurna II and other surrounding peaks.
-The Annapurna Base Camp trekking goes crossing the Machhapuchre Base Camp so the Annapurna Base Camp Trek route gives you the experience of the two base camp trek which makes your trek more adventurous and enjoyable.
+The best camp in Machhapuchre offers you gorgeous views of Mt Machhapuchrealong with jaw-dropping views of Annapurna South, Annapurna I, Annapurna II, and other surrounding peaks.
+The Annapurna Base Camp trekking crosses the Machhapuchre Base Camp so the Annapurna Base Camp Trek route gives you the experience of the two base camp trek which makes your trek more adventurous and enjoyable.

-The most travelled and favourite way to reach the Annapurna Base Camp is enjoying one night at the Machhapuchhre base camp and the next morning with the walk approximately 2-3 hours to Annapurna Base Camp to watch the sunrise over the Annapurna Mountain ranges.
+The most traveled and favorite way to reach the Annapurna Base Camp is enjoying one night at the Machhapuchhre base camp and the next morning with the walk approximately 2-3 hours to Annapurna Base Camp to watch the sunrise over the Annapurna Mountain ranges.
 Annapurna Base Camp offers you a beautiful moment to explore the many snow-capped peaks and the fresh environments.

 A glimpse of rural Nepalese Lifestyle

-On the journey to the Annapurna Base Camp, you will enjoy the culture tour around the local's villages, you will see the Gurung and Magar people still enjoy their ancient culture and tradition in the villages.
-Some famous village you will cross during the trek is Ghorepani, Chhomrong, Dovan and many other scattered villages.
+On the journey to the Annapurna Base Camp, you will enjoy the culture tour around the local villages, you will see the Gurung and Magar people still enjoy their ancient culture and tradition in the villages.
+Some famous villages you will cross during the trek are Ghorepani, Chhomrong, Dovan, and many other scattered villages.
 The traditional houses of the village carry unique cultures.
-The museum, gompa and temple will make your journey more interesting and exciting by explaining its history.
+The museum, gompa, and temple will make your journey more interesting and exciting by explaining its history.
 You can also enjoy the warm hospitality, experience the remote lifestyle, and enjoy the cultural, program, and traditional cuisine while being in the village.

 Annapurna Conservation Area

-Annapurna conservation Area is Nepal's largest protected area covering an area of 7629 meters in the Annapurna region of the Himalayas with is also a major attraction of the Annapurna region.
+Annapurna Conservation Area is Nepal's largest protected area covering an area of 7629 meters in the Annapurna region of the Himalayas which is also a major attraction of the Annapurna region.
 This area ranges from 729 meters to the peaks of Mt Annapurna 8091 meters.
 The conservation area extends across the Lamjung, Kaski, Manang, Mustang, and Magadi districts.
-This area is very rich in wildlife as some rare and endangered animals such as snow-leopard, Musk deer, Himalayan Thar, snow-leopard, blue Sheep etc are found and these animals could be seen rarely, so if you can see these animals, you can make your trek more exciting and beautiful.
+This area is very rich in wildlife as some rare and endangered animals such as snow-leopard, Musk deer, Himalayan Thar, snow-leopard, blue Sheep, etc are found and these animals can be seen rarely, so if you can see these animals, you can make your trek more exciting and beautiful.

 Can I trek as Solo Female Travelers?

-Yeah, you can, Nepal is a safe country for solo female travellers as the Nepal government takes all the precautions to maintain the safety of the travellers.
-But you have to be prepared with the proper plan beforehand, keeping your important belonging to yourself.
+Yeah, you can, Nepal is a safe country for solo female travelers as the Nepal government takes all the precautions to maintain the safety of the travelers.
+But you have to be prepared with the proper plan beforehand, keeping your important belongings to yourself.
 Planning your trip with a good and reputed trekking agency.